klikli-dev/modonomicon/docs/getting-started/step-by-step-with-datagen/step-by-step-with-datagen.md

 # Step by Step Guide for Book Datagen

 This page will guide you through the recommended and most convenient way to create a book.
+It uses the Demo Book modonomicon provides as a starting point.

 :::tip